 You may want to avoid drinking water after 10pm unless you want to wake up during the night and pay a visit to the loo; sometimes you may not even wake up - I hope this doesn’t relate to anyone :-).

-2. Eat more fish with extra focus on oily ones
+2. Eat more fish

 Fish is an excellent source of vitamins, minerals and protein.
 Two meals including oily fish per week will contain omega-3 fat acids which in turn can improve your brain function and reduce the risk of a heart disease.